Community Centre unveiled at Village meeting

 Dr Robin Hiley, Chairman of Girton Town Charity which is building and will run the Centre, told the meeting that this was an end to a long process which started back in 1999.

-In September, the final part of the Planning Permission was granted which means that the project can now proceed and it is hoped that work will start on site in Spring 2017.
+In September, the final part of the Planning Permission was granted which means that the project can now proceed and it is hoped that work will start on site in Autumn 2017.
 The estimated cost of the Centre will be £2.5 million.

 Architect Nick Twitchett, who also worked on the GTC almshouses at Centenary Court, showed residents the different spaces within the Centre, enabling them to ‘walk’ through the building with the help of 3D graphics.